 11. Innovation Cooling Graphite Thermal Pad

-Available in three and four-centimeter squares the innovation cooling graphite isn’t actually a CPU thermal paste, but a sheet of highly conductive material that doesn’t need spreading or scraping.
+Available in three and four-centimeter squares the innovation cooling graphite isn’t a CPU thermal paste, but a sheet of highly conductive material that doesn’t need spreading or scraping.

 Its dry nature means it can even be reused for multiple upgrade cycles it won’t run or crack over time and forms an extremely solid bond however it is more expensive than the most thermal paste for CPU.